The statistics speak for themselves, so why is there an increase in female motorcycle riders?

 - Harley-Davidson Sportster XLH 883 Hugger – SeatHeight: 27.1 inches Weight: 486 pounds

 - Yamaha Virago 535 – Seat Height: 28.3 inches Weight: 401 pounds

 - Honda VLX/VLX Deluxe – SeatHeight: 25.6 inches Weight: 452 pounds

 So there it is.
-Women riders are definitely increasing in numbers, and fast.
+Female motorcycle riders are definitely increasing in numbers, and fast.

-Everyone has their own personal reasons for wanting to ride, the above studies point towards women bikers feeling happier, more confident and gaining a feeling of freedom on the open road.
+Everyone has their own personal reasons for wanting to ride, the above studies point towards female motorcycle riders feeling happier, more confident and gaining a feeling of freedom on the open road.
 Whatever makes you ride to keep it up, or if you’re thinking of starting… don’t think for too long.

 Never trade the thrills of living for the security of existence

-Photographs on this article were provided by Women’s International Motorcycle Association GB.
+Photographs on this article for female motorcycle riders were provided by Women’s International Motorcycle Association GB.